gianluca-maselli/SAC/README.md

 This implementation of the Soft Actor-Critic algorithm has been updated to support modern libraries and environments.
 It is compatible with Gymnasium and works with the DeepMind Control Suite.

 ## Resuts and Comparison
 SAC was benchmarked on six environments from the DeepMind Control Suite.
 We evaluated a Gaussian policy (with automatic entropy tuning) against a discrete policy across 10 random seeds, reporting results with 95th percentile confidence intervals.
-The same set of hyperparameters was used across all tasks.
+Each experiment was run for 2e6 steps, and the same set of hyperparameters was used across all tasks for consistency.

 <img src="images/results.png" width="1024"/>